TheReverseSide/language-grammar-flashcard-generator/README.md

 ## Usage

-This takes a csv with the format: index, foreign_sentence, english_sentence, link to anki-format sound file (if you have them)
+This takes a csv with the format: index, foreign_sentence, english_sentence, link to anki-format sound file (if you have them).
-You can also pass a version without english_sentences and it will use DeepL (add API key to .env file) to automatically create them
+Place the csv in the data folder with the name 'source_material.csv' You can also pass a version without english_sentences and it will use DeepL (add API key to .env file) to automatically create them

 In the list `language_levels`, add the difficulty levels that you want to generate questions for e.g ["A1", "A2", etc].